-Mob gathers in Portland after officer-involved shooting; some throw items at officers
+Mob gathers in Portland after deadly officer-involved shooting; some throw items at officers

 A suspect was hospitalized after being shot by an officer earlier

-A mob gathered in Portland, Oregon's Lloyd District Thursday night to demonstrate against an officer-involved shooting in the area earlier that left a suspect wounded, the police said.
+A mob gathered in Portland, Oregon's Lloyd District Thursday night to demonstrate against an officer-involved shooting in the area earlier that left a suspect dead, the police said.

 Some individuals threw items at officers, the Portland Police Bureau reported.
 One demonstrator tried to grab an officer’s baton and another officer was reportedly sprayed with a chemical when he tried to intervene.